Tineco S5 vs Bissell OmniForce: Smart Cleaning Showdown (2026)

 In my testing, the Bissell CrossWave OmniForce carved out its identity with a dedicated Vacuum Only mode.
 Most wet-dry vacuums force you to mop while you sweep, but I used the OmniForce to pull dry crumbs off a kitchen rug without getting the fibers wet, running for its stated maximum of 30 minutes on a single charge.
 The tangle-free technology built into the brush roll kept my golden retriever’s hair from winding tightly around the cylinder, though it required a quick manual check after heavier shedding days.
 You also get a specific sanitization formula that Bissell states kills 99.9 percent of bacteria on sealed floors.

-Dedicated vacuum-only mode works on rugs without dispensing water
+Dedicated dry vacuum-only mode for rugs

 Edge Cleaning — Tineco Floor ONE S5 Smart Cordless Wet Dry wins